So you want to get into ‘Doctor Who’

 You’ll get it when you watch the Tenth Doctor.

 This is a debate that’s been going on for years.
-For the most part, people have referred to the character as “The Doctor”, but there have been times in the show’s history where the character is officially referred to as “Doctor Who”.
+For the most part, people have referred to the character as “The Doctor”, but there have been times in the show’s history where the character is officially referred to the name of the show.

 This is a LOT.